kudzimusar/stolen-app-lovable/docs/analysis/STOLEN_PRODUCT_DESCRIPTION.md

 ## Executive Summary

-**STOLEN** is a revolutionary **device recovery and marketplace ecosystem** that has evolved far beyond its original payment platform scope.
-The platform serves as a comprehensive solution for device registration, recovery, marketplace transactions, repair services, insurance management, and community engagement across 8 distinct stakeholder types.
+**STOLEN** is a revolutionary **device registry and ownership management platform** that has evolved far beyond its original payment platform scope.
+The platform serves as a comprehensive solution for device registration, ownership tracking, marketplace transactions, repair services, insurance management, and community engagement across 8 distinct stakeholder types, with integrated theft prevention elements as part of its broader registry and verification services.

 ## 🎯 **Core Mission & Vision**

 ### **Primary Mission**
-To create a **trusted, secure, and comprehensive ecosystem** that connects device owners, buyers, sellers, repair shops, law enforcement, insurance companies, NGOs, and financial institutions in a unified platform for device lifecycle management, recovery, and marketplace transactions.
+To create a **trusted device registry ecosystem** that enables users to register unlimited devices with blockchain-backed ownership records, track complete device history from purchase to disposal, transfer ownership through various methods with legal compliance, prove ownership with blockchain certificates, verify device authenticity using the Reverse Verification Tool API, and manage device lifecycle decisions with integrated services.

 ### **Vision**
-To become the **global standard** for device verification, recovery, and marketplace transactions, reducing device theft through traceability while providing secure, efficient, and community-driven solutions for all stakeholders.
+To become the **global standard** for device verification, ownership management, and marketplace transactions, providing comprehensive device registry services with blockchain-backed proof of ownership, integrated lifecycle management, and a patented Reverse Verification Tool API that enables third-party platforms to verify device authenticity and ownership history.

 ---